hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Segments.md

 ![](img/Segments/23.png)

-## Segmenting Configuration across the Portal
+## Segmenting Configuration Objects across the Portal

 Within the portal, you can segment your configuration to set different parameters for different Segments.
 For example, you can have:
 * A different price for a Virtual Good for a particular Segment.